PicsArt/cppbind/docs/03_get_started/06_templates.rst

 Here we have tree methods.
 First one takes specialized Stack as an argument.
 It's important to notice that again we have specified Stack's full name i.e **iegen::example::Stack<Project>**.
 Namespace is mandatory here.
-Second one takes template Stack as an argument and again we have specified it's full name.
+Second one takes template Stack as an argument and again we have specified its full name.
 Notice that in third one we haven't specified namespace and it does not have an IEGEN **__API__**.
 This is an example which is not supported by IEGEN.

 .. note::